 More time can be found using the tips above (for example block time and remove time wasters).

 Is there more I can do to have more study time?

 Besides this, you can do more times right now.
 You don’t even have to create new skills or habits.
 Have a short checklist you follow before you start studying.
 Here are the points you should be looking at just before you start studying:

 1. Have a clear goal for your study session.

 In your next study session, do you plan to read, or take notes, or perhaps memorize?
 Be clear about how you will invest your valuable time.
 Don’t try to do everything at once.
 Have a plan to achieve your goal.

 You finally have time to study.
 Make sure your priority is using that time to study.
 Don’t get distracted by websites, messages, people around you, etc. Only take care of your studying.
 After you did that, there is time for other activities.

 3. Realistic planning

 My tip: Do a single study session and aim for going through 5 pages.
-This is do-able for most, and it will give you a great feeling afterwards!
+This is doable for most, and it will give you a great feeling afterward!

 4. Take breaks